A framework

 Bolsta Education is an experience strategy and design firm serving schools globally.
 Rather than functioning as a traditional marketing agency, Bolsta Education operates as a strategic partner drawing on marketing, communications, management, and design disciplines to close the gap between who a school is and what families actually experience.

 Jacob Shultz, Bolsta Education's founder, works with principals, business managers, marketing, communications, and admissions teams to create unified, parent-centred approaches through journey mapping, experience design workshops, brand and story strategy, and systems alignment.
-Experience Builder emerged from this work and from his collaboration with Yellow Car, where he kept encountering the same pattern: teams that cared deeply about experience but lacked a shared framework for seeing it clearly enough to design it well.
+Experience Builder emerged from this work and from his collaboration with [YELLOW CAR], where he kept encountering the same pattern: teams that cared deeply about experience but lacked a shared framework for seeing it clearly enough to design it well.

 Be part of the first run.

-Register your interest
+Register your interest to stay in-the-know about Experience Builder.